 Since dogs’ senses of smell and hearing are more developed than ours, it’s understandable they can be more sensitive to upcoming weather changes or outdoor noises such as car alarms or kids playing on the street.

-Dogs are genetically conditioned to survive in the wild, which is why they’re so good on taking cues not obvious to humans and acting on them.
+Dogs are genetically conditioned to survive in the wild, so they’re so good at taking cues not apparent to humans and acting on them.

 Finally, if you see your dog acting strange, it’s always recommended to make sure that everything’s in order, and in case it is, don’t forget to reassure your dog, so he’ll feel secure and relieved.